 The Federal Credit Reform Act of 1990 was brief as a policy statement; it covered only five and one-half pages of the U.S. Code, Congressional and Administrative News.
-Numerous details necessary to make the act operational were absent.
-Furthermore, many federal agencies had inadequate financial and accounting systems to implement credit reform.
+27 Numerous details

-&lt;sup>22 These transfers within the government represent transfers of budgetary resources rather than actual financial resources.
+24 These transfers within the government represent transfers of budgetary resources rather than actual financial resources.

-&lt;sup>23 U.S. Executive Office of the President, Office of Management and Budget, Analytical Perspectives, Budget of the United States Government, Fiscal Year 2009 (Washington, DC: GPO,2008), p.
-359.
+25 U.S. Executive Office of the President, Office of Management and Budget, Analytical Perspectives, Budget of the United States Government, Fiscal Year 2015 (Washington, DC: GPO,2014), p.
+102.